markd315/JSON-blockbuilder-frontend/README.md

 JSONLogic Editor
 ==============
-Built complex rules authomatically by JSONLogic editor utilizing Blockly.
+Built complex json bodies automatically by JSONLogic editor utilizing Blockly and json-schema.
 All supported operations in JSONLogic structure are provided by Blockly blocks.

-Drag and drop blocks to make your own rule.
+Configure the data models that your API accepts, and the relationships between different endpoints.
+Then, users can just drag and drop schema-compliant blocks to wire together and send multiple API requests at once.

 References: